This is the source

 };

-If the remaining data has enough bytes to fill a BLOCK_SIZE
+If the remaining data has enough bytes to fill a BLOCK_SIZE, it will be

-up to its last chunk if it's not yet of size BLOCK_SIZE
+processed by block up to its last chunk if it's not yet of size BLOCK_SIZE.

 3. Sum